JakeC007/JakeC007.github.io/aboutme.md

 ### Who Is Jake?

 Jake Chanenson is a undergraduate student at Swarthmore College currently completing his senior year.
-At Swarthmore, he spends most of his time studying Computer Science and Linguistics.
+At Swarthmore, he mostly studies Computer Science and Linguistics.
 (Think of the interests as an XOR Venn diagram).

 <img src="/assets/img/Venn_xor.png" width="150" height="100" alt="picture of XOR diagrams" class="center">